JacobTStrong/mr-robogers-project/README.md

 ## Known Bugs

-* all numbers that begin with 1 are replaced with "Beep!" regardless of the subsequent number (i.e. 13 = "Beep!" instead of "Won't you be my neighbor).
+* all numbers that begin with 1 are replaced with "Beep!" regardless of the subsequent number (i.e. 13 = "Beep!" instead of "Won't you be my neighbor). (fixed)
-* There is a bug that prevents the higher number from supercede the lower number, thus causing the numbers to be replaced by the incorrect string.
+* There is a bug that prevents the higher number from supercede the lower number, thus causing the numbers to be replaced by the incorrect string. (fixed)
+* All known bugs have been fixed.

 ## License